-Use of Proceeds
+Hea of Proceeds

-The following information regarding the use of proceeds relates to the registration statement on Form F-1 (File No. 333-132372) for our initial public offering and sale of 56,728,835 American depositary shares, each representing one of our ordinary shares, for an aggregate offering price of \$510,559,515.
+The following information regarding the use of proceeds relates to the registration statement on Form F-1 (File No. 333-132372) for our initial public offering and sale of 56,728,835 ADSs, each representing one of our ordinary shares, for an aggregate offering price of \$510,559,515.
 Our registration statement was declared effective by the Commission on March 30, 2006.